-Enterprise Business Agreements (EBAs)-Represents programs providing enterprise customers with token-based access or a fixed maximum number of seats to a broad pool of Autodesk products over a defined contract term.
+Enterprise Business Agreements (EBAs): Represents programs providing enterprise customers with token-based access to a broad pool of Autodesk products over a defined contract term.

-Free Cash Flow-Represents cash flow from operating activities minus capital expenditures.
+Free Cash Flow: Cash flow from operating activities minus capital expenditures.

-Industry Collections-Autodesk Industry Collections are a combination of products and services that target a specific user objective and support a set of workflows for that objective.
+Industry Collections: Autodesk Industry Collections are a combination of products and services that target a specific user objective and support a set of workflows for that objective.
 Our Industry Collections consist of: Autodesk Architecture, Engineering and Construction Collection, Autodesk Product Design & Manufacturing Collection, and Autodesk Media and Entertainment Collection.
-We introduced Industry Collections effective August 1, 2016 to replace our suites.